Maligne Lake area

 Trail 20 (easy); 2.7 km loop; 59 m elevation gain; 1-2 hours

-Trailhead: Start on the Bald Hills Trail (see previous item), then branch left after 200 m onto the Maligne Pass Trail toward Moose Lake.
+Trailhead: Start on the Bald Hills Trail (see bellow), then branch left after 200 m onto the Maligne Pass Trail toward Moose Lake.

 After a short section over relatively level terrain, turn left off the Maligne Pass Trail to reach Moose Lake, which lies in a hollow in the rockslide debris.
 From the lake the trail continues gently downhill to Maligne Lake.
 Keep left along the shore to return to the parking lot.